getgrav/grav-learn/pages/08.advanced/07.backups/docs.16.md

 #### Profiles

 An array of profiles can be configured.
 The `Default Site Backup` profile is configured similarly to the default Grav backup in previous versions.
-By default, the backup is not automatically processed by teh scheduler, but you can set `schedule: true` and configure teh `schedule_at:` option with a preferred [cron expression](https://crontab.guru/).
+By default, the backup is not automatically processed by the scheduler, but you can set `schedule: true` and configure the `schedule_at:` option with a preferred [cron expression](https://crontab.guru/).

 An example of a more complex set of profiles could be: